coin-shuffle/docs/src/protocol/practical-example.md

     eve_pk --> Service
 ```

-**Service** will define order of shuffling and send RSA public keys that are
+**Service** will define the order of shuffling and send RSA public keys that are
 required for **outputs** **encoding** and **decoding** to each participant:

 ```mermaid